-Transducer: The transducer mounts on the boat and is in contact with the water.
-It converts the electrical energy from the transmitter into sound energy, forming the sonar beam.
+Transducer: The transducer is part of the sonar system, which mounts on the boat and is in contact with the water, that converts the electrical energy from the transmitter into sound energy, and that forms the sonar beam in turn.
 Internally, the transducer consists of one or more piezo electric disks that expand by very minute amounts to create the sound wave.
 This element also works in reverse, converting the returned sound energy back into an electrical signal that the receiver interprets.
 Transducers are available for many specific mounting applications for the boat, such as a transom mount, trolling motor mount, etc. Humminbird® offers many sophisticated transducers, often with multiple piezo electric elements designed to form specifically-shaped sonar beams, providing the angler with superior tools for finding and catching fish.
 See Transmitter and SONAR.